ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/WorkingOnAnHPC.md

 {: .output}

 We now have an understanding of how to run job on and HPC with SLURM, how to create a workflow, and monitor the status of our jobs.
-The we will now focus on doing jobs that are a more than just printing things, and for this we'll need some of our own software.
+The we will now focus on doing jobs that are a more than just printing things, and for this we'll need some of our own software. -->

-## Requesting additional resources
-So far we have been specifying (wall) time, tasks/cpus, and RAM required for our jobs, but additional resources are available.
-The two additional resources that we can request on OzSTAR are GPUs and local storage attached to the node.
-On any SLURM system you can run `sbatch --gres=help` to see a list of the resources that can be requested.

-### GPU resources
-Accessing GPU resources can be done using the "generic resource request" which is `#PBS --gres=<name>[[:type]:count]`.
-For most systems (including OzSTAR) the gpu resource is just labeled `gpu`.
-Some systems have more than one type of GPU available and so you can specify which GPU you want to access using `--gres=gpu:type:1`.
-The sstar partition has 2 x NVIDIA P100 12GB PCIe GPUs per node, which you'll you can access without having to specify a type.
-Once you have specified the number of GPUs for a job the GPU resources will become visible to any programs which you run from within.

-### Attached storage
-Attached storage is typically very fast storage that is physically attached to the compute node making I/O on this device much faster than requesting I/O over the network to another file system.
-To request attached storage you can use `#SBATCH --tmp=20GB`.
-The location of the storage directory will then be saved in the environment variable `$JOBFS`.

 ## How do I install software on an HPC
 As noted in a [previous lesson]({{page.root}}{% link _episodes/WhatIsHPC.md %}#software), the HPC facility administrators manage a lot of software.
 For software that is provided by the HPC facility we can use the module system to load the required software/version.
-In the previous exercises you saw this happen when we called `module load python/3.8.5`.
+In the previous exercises you saw this happen when we called `module load python3/3.8.5`.
 We will explore the module system in more detail and then learn how to build and install our own software.

 ### The LMOD module system